bougyman/wifish/README.md

 # Wifish

-Wifish (from wifi.sh) is meant to be very little.
+Wifish (from wifi.sh) is meant to do very little.
 Design Goals are

 1. List Available Wifi APs
 2. Connect to an AP